Gain professional career skills, contribute to public lands, and launch your natural resource career with the Montana Conservation Corps!

 Aside from staff positions, all of MCC opportunities are AmeriCorps service positions that are entry level.
 You do not need to have former outdoor or corps experience to succeed here at MCC!
 As a developmental program, MCC will provide you with the skillsets and leadership competencies you need to thrive in all types of career paths.

-Basic Qualifications: • High school degree, GED, or willingness to work towards obtaining a GED • Ages 18-35 (Leaders/Assistants); Ages 17-30 (Members) • US Citizen, National or lawful permanent resident • Ability to pass a National Service Criminal History Check • Ability to eventually hike 3-20 miles per day in terrain that can be steep, rocky or uneven, often wearing a 45 pound backpack while carrying tools and sometimes backpacking with full packs of 60-70 pounds • Ability to lift up to 35 pounds repeatedly and use hand and power tools • Effective written and oral communication skills • Demonstrates desire to serve the community • Embraces a willingness to work long, hard hours in all weather conditions; ability to be away on overnight trips for up to 10 days at a time • Commitment to completing term; available for duration of entire term of service
+Basic Qualifications: • High school degree, GED, or willingness to pursue obtaining a GED • US citizen, national or lawful permanent resident • Ability to pass a National Service Criminal History Check • 21+ years old by the start date (Leaders); 18+ by start date (Members) • Valid driver’s license, ability to pass a Motor Vehicle Records check • Ability to eventually hike 3-20 miles per day in terrain that can be steep, rocky or uneven, often wearing a 45 lb backpack while carrying tools and sometimes backpacking with full packs of 60-70 lbs • Ability to lift up to 35 pounds repeatedly and use hand and power tools • Effective written and oral communication skills • Ability to obtain Wilderness Advanced First Aid/CPR training (training is reimbursable to allotted amount; MCC provides training) • Strong service ethic and desire to serve the community and the environment • Willingness to serve long hours in all weather conditions • Ability to be away on overnight trips for up to 10 days at a time • Commitment to completing term; available for duration of entire term of service

 Community & Support